svikapp/svik/README.md

 # [Svik](https://svik.netlify.app)

+Svik is a simple & personalized social app
 <p style=" font-size: 16px;font-family: Arial, sans-serif; line-height: 1.5; padding: 10px;">Compared to its predecessor, Svik 2 represents a major leap forward in terms of functionality and security.<br><br>
 While the original Svik app was certainly popular, it lacked a custom backend server and robust security features that are essential in today's mobile landscape.
 With its innovative features and custom backend server, Svik 2 is a secure and reliable choice for users who demand the best from their mobile apps.
 <br><br>